djensenius/Backfire/index.md

 * Grabs and saves the weather of your ride.
 * Watch users track rides as workouts (you don’t burn a lot of calories, but it’s balance work, right? 🤷)

+<a id="privacy"></a>

+## Privacy Policy

+While this app uses your location and bluetooth, no data collected is available to the developers of the app.
+All data is stored in a secure cloud container on Apple Servers that only you have access to.

 ## Screenshots

 ### Apple Watch